EvanHerman/timeline-express/readme.txt

 == Description ==

 Timeline express allows you to create a vertical animated timeline of announcement posts , without writing a single line of code.
 You simply create the 'announcement' posts, set the announcement date and publish.
 The timeline will populate automatically in chronological order, based on the announcement date.
 Easily limit the announcements displayed to Upcoming announcements, past announcements or simply display all of them.

+<a href="http://www.evan-herman.com/wordpress/plugins/timeline-express-demo/" title="View the demo">View the Timeline Express Demo</a>

 **Features**